kiyoshi-work/app-server/README.md

 This layer manages data storage and retrieval across multiple databases:

 - PostgreSQL: Primary relational database for structured data
+- TypeORM: An ORM for TypeScript that simplifies database interactions with PostgreSQL
 - TimescaleDB: Time-series database for handling time-based data efficiently
 - Redis: In-memory data structure store for caching and real-time operations
 - pgvector: Enables vector similarity search in PostgreSQL